KeckObservatory/mKTL/doc/example/callback.rst

 when multiple items need to be inspected in a given callback; for example, if the current temperature were being compared to the current setpoint.

+It is possible to block up a queue of events if the events arrive more rapidly than their callbacks can be processed.
+Each different :class:`Item` has its own processing queue, and events are processed sequentially on a per-item basis.

 Calling :func:`Item.register`
 -----------------------------